Having children is a major decision in life. So too is a tubal ligation — or “having your tubes tied” — to prevent yourself from having children.

 There are several techniques for performing tubal reversal.
 Dr. Goldberg prefers a minilaparotomy — a minimally invasive outpatient procedure.

-Minilaparotomy requires an incision of only 2 inches and has the same success rates as more invasive techniques.
-It also offers a quicker recovery and less expense.
+Minilaparotomy only requires a 2-inch incision and it’s as successful as more invasive techniques.
+Plus, the recovery’s quicker and it’s less expensive.
 Risks are minimal, including a slightly higher risk of a tubal pregnancy, where the fertilized egg attaches in the fallopian tube instead of the uterus.

 4. Tubal reversal restores your fertility

 A tubal reversal restores your natural fertility level.
-That makes it an attractive option to many women.
+That makes it an attractive option.

 IVF also comes with a risk of multiple pregnancies (twins or triplets, for example), and it can be done only a limited number of times.
 On the other hand, after a successful tubal reversal, you and your partner can try to conceive every month on your own.
 The cost of the procedure is typically lower, especially if IVF doesn’t work on the first attempt.